cemrehancavdar/hyperleaflet/README.md

         ...
     </table>

-Every HTML element tagged with data-id and data-latlng will be added to the Leaflet map as a point marker.
+Every HTML element tagged with data-id and data-geometry will be added to the Leaflet map as a point marker.
 This allows you to easily display data on the map.

 Hyperleaflet will also listen for changes triggered by HTMX events and dynamically update the Leaflet map accordingly.